Implantation failure and repeated miscarriage unit

-A karyotype (an analysis of the number and arrangement of chromosomes) performed on blood cells can return an entirely normal result.
-However, this may not be the case for the chromosomes in spermatozoa.
-This is why we include a test called FISH in the analysis.
-This test assesses an elevated number of spermatozoa, usually in excess of 1,000, in order to obtain an understanding of their chromosomal make-up.
+A karyotype (study of the chromosomes number and arrangement) performed on blood cells can return an entirely normal result.
+However, this may not be the case for the spermatozoa chromosomes.
+This is why we include a test called FISH in the analyses.
+This test assesses an elevated number of spermatozoa, usually more than 1000, to find out what chromosomal endowment it carries.

-Your gynaecologist may recommend a testicular meiosis study if you have abnormal semen parameters that are potentially the cause of previous unsuccessful attempts at in vitro fertilisation, implantation failure or spontaneous pregnancy loss.
+Your gynaecologist may recommend a testicular meiosis study if your sperm parameters are abnormal, which may be the potential cause of previous unsuccessful attempts at in vitro fertilisation techniques, implantation failure or spontaneous pregnancy loss.